NerdWalletOSS/kinesis-python/README.md

 The background process takes precaution to ensure that any accumulated messages are flushed to the stream at shutdown time through signal handlers and the python atexit module, but it is not fully durable and if you were to send a `kill -9` to the producer process any accumulated messages would be lost.

-# TODO

-## Multi-node consumption

-Currently consumption is implemented under the assumption that a single node is the only consumer of all shards in a stream.
-For the workload that was used for the initial implementation this is not a problem, but if you had a stream that consisted of many shards (10+) all of which were running close to their maximum throughput you would likely want to spread your consumption out over multiple nodes, with each node consuming a subset of the shards.

-This could be easily accomplished using the strong consistency of Dynamo as a method of coordination.

-Contributions welcome.